Career & Higher Education

 Tips for attending a job fair:

 What to wear: Whenever possible, wear business professional attire in neutral colors.
+The recommendation is that you dress “one step up” from what you would be wearing on the job.

 What to say: Prior to attending, research the organizations you want to speak with; information you might consider searching for includes the types of positions posted, background information on the organization and industry.
 Most of this can be found on organizations’ websites.
-You will also want to prepare short introduction that includes your name, best skills, any relevant previous work experience, and why you are interested in working for the organization.
+You will also want to prepare a short introduction that includes your name, best skills, any relevant previous work experience, and why you are interested in working for the organization.
 After your introduction, you will be able to ask questions of the recruiter.
 Thoughtful questions that are based in the research on the organization will help you stand out!

 What to bring: Bring updated copies of your resume, mints, a pen, paper, and questions for the recruiters.
 If you need help creating or updating your resume, check out our resume resources.
 For more advice on attending a career fair, visit with the Career Resources specialist.